Soorarai Pottru: Casting

 Suriya played the role of Nedumaaran Rajangam (Maara), an ambitious man from Madurai; the character is loosely based on G. R. Gopinath.
-Sudha hired two or three assistant directors and writers from Madurai, to speak in Madurai dialect.
-Suriya said his character "is prone to anger ...
+He said his character "is prone to anger ...
 Even in anger, he is able to think of why certain people are coming from a different perspective.
 He knows how to behave with his wife, his friends and others".
 Sudha fixed these elements before filming to make the performance look consistent.
-He also did few physical transformations; For scenes of the character as a young man, Suriya had lost almost 20 kg to gain physique for the role; he also underwent a strict dietary regime by eating cucumbers.
+He also did few physical transformations; For scenes of the character as a young man, Suriya had lost almost 20 kg to gain physique for the role.

-The film has 96 characters because the story tracks the protagonist's life from birth and many characters have importance despite their limited screen time.
 Aparna Balamurali was signed to play the female lead, working with Suriya for the first time.
 Her character Sundari was modelled on Gopinath's wife Bhargavi.
-Balamurali also learnt the Madurai dialect for the film.
-In June 2019, Telugu actor Mohan Babu was signed to play a senior officer named Bhakthavatsalam Naidu.
+Aparna also learnt the Madurai dialect for the film.
+In June 2019, Telugu actor Mohan Babu was signed to appear in the film.
 He immediately accepted the role when approached, and dubbed in his own voice.
 Soorarai Pottru is also the acting debut of Arjunan's son Ilan and daughter Iyal.

 Bollywood actor Paresh Rawal was cast as the antagonist Paresh Goswami, making his Tamil debut.
 The character is based on Naresh Goyal, CEO of Jet Airways.
 Dan Dhanoa appeared in a short role as Vimal Balaiyya, which was inspired by Indian businessman Vijay Mallya.
 Sheik Maideen, who had a close resemblance to former president of India A. P. J. Abdul Kalam and was popularly known as "Udumalai Kalam", played the character inspired by Kalam; Maideen's voice was dubbed by Naveen Muralidhar.
 R. Madhavan gave the narration for the film.